united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 <!-- Add link to Jeremys upcoming article, once it is released. -->
 {{% /notice %}}

-## Components of a Data Contract
+## Rules of a Data Contract

-Data Contracts have several components and rules.
-This section provides a high-level overview of these key elements.
-The specifics can vary greatly between Data Contracts; therefore, detailed information about the [Historian Data Contract](https://umh.docs.umh.app/docs/datacontracts/historian/) and [Custom Data Contracts](https://umh.docs.umh.app/docs/datacontracts/customdatacontracts/) is provided on their respective pages.
+Data Contracts can enforce a number of rules.
+This section provides an overview of the two rules that are enforced by default.
+The specifics can vary between Data Contracts; therefore, detailed information about the [Historian Data Contract](https://umh.docs.umh.app/docs/datacontracts/historian/) and [Custom Data Contracts](https://umh.docs.umh.app/docs/datacontracts/customdatacontracts/) is provided on their respective pages.

 ### Topic structure

-As mentioned in the example, messages in the UMH must follow a specific ISA-95 compliant structure in order to be processed.
+As mentioned in the example, messages in the UMH must follow our ISA-95 compliant structure in order to be processed.
 The structure itself can be divided into several sections.